Therapeutics Decision Making Exam

 If you passed the TDM exam

 Congratulations on passing your exam!
 Once you pass the TDM exam, you will receive a result letter.
-This letter will be sent to you via email and added to your CPSA file and physiciansapply.ca account.
+This letter will be sent to you via email and added to your physiciansapply.ca account.
+You will have to upload this Result Letter to the Application Tracking System so our Registration Team receives it.

-If you haven’t already got Alberta Health Services (AHS) sponsorship, you need to get it by going to doctorjobsalberta.com and applying for physician postings eligible for AHS sponsorship.
-If you’re hired through AHS, they will sponsor you.
+If you haven’t already got sponsorship, you need to get it by going to doctorjobsalberta.com and applying for physician postings eligible for sponsorship.
+If you’re hired for that posting, they will sponsor you.
 Refer to your eligibility letter for more details.

 If you didn’t pass the TDM exam

-You may reattempt the exam in the following calendar year.
-You cannot apply for consecutive exam sessions.
+You have a maximum of 4 TDM exam attempts, which includes a maximum of 2 pass results.
+If you receive a fail result you are ineligible to apply to the next scheduled examination session, since the TDM exam cannot be taken in consecutive sessions.
 If you do not pass, your registration file will close after 1 year.
 Once your file has closed, you can then re-apply for independent licensure at any time.
 You must meet our current registration requirements at that time.

-For more information on the TDM exam recheck, reconsideration or validity periods, visit TDM Examination Results.
+For more information on the TDM exam, reconsideration or validity periods, visit TDM Examination Results.

 FAQ about TDM